 When you participate in the Retirement Investors' Club (RIC) 403b Program, pretax contributions (in the amount you choose) are automatically made to your 403b account through salary reduction.
 Deductions from your paycheck are made before state and federal income tax.

 The number of deductions taken per year, as well as the number of payroll changes allowed in a year, is established by your employer.
 Ask your employer if your plan also allows post-tax Roth contributions to a 403b Roth account.
-See 403b Roth Summary for more information.

 Contribution Limits